LusterPearl/alx-system_engineering-devops/0x15-api/README.md

 An API (Application Programming Interface) is a set of rules and tools that allows different software applications to communicate with each other.
 It serves as a bridge, enabling seamless interaction between different components.
-APIs are commonly used in web development to facilitate communication between clients (e.g., web browsers) and servers.
+APIs are commonly used in web development to facilitate communication between clients (e.g., web browsers) and server.